 Operational command tours include Commander, Carrier Strike Group 11/Nimitz Carrier Strike Group and Commander, Logistics Group Western Pacific/Task Force 73 in Singapore.
 Gabrielson also commanded USS Cape St. George (CG 71), as well as being the first commanding officer of USS Freedom (LCS 1).
 He also deployed while serving aboard USS Anzio (CG 68), USS Russell (DDG 59), USS Mobile Bay (CG 53), and USS Rodney M. Davis (FFG 60).

-Ashore, Gabrielson served as executive assistant to the Commander, U.S. Pacific Command, as aide to the vice chief of naval operations and as an operations research analyst in the Office of the Chief of Naval Operations (OPNAV) N81 division.
-He also served as liaison to the U.S. Congress in the secretary of the Navy's Office of Legislative Affairs and the Joint Staff as deputy special assistant to the chairman for legislative affairs.
-He was a staff member of the secretary of defense-appointed Fort Hood Commission in 2010.
+Ashore, Gabrielson served as executive assistant to Commander, U.S. Pacific Command, aide to the vice chief of Naval Operations, and an operations research analyst in the Assessment Division (N81) of the Chief of Naval Operations staff.
+He also served two tours as liaison to the U.S. Congress in the Secretary of the Navy's Office of Legislative Affairs and the Joint Staff.